SEO Advice

 JavaScript Redirects

-JavaScript redirects are client-side (page level) redirects executed using JavaScript code on the page.
+JavaScript redirects are client-side (page-level) redirects executed using JavaScript code on the page.
 While they can be useful in some situations, they are generally not recommended for SEO as search engines may not always process them correctly.
 Server-side redirects are usually more reliable and efficient.
 JavaScript may pass on 100% link equity, but it isn’t guaranteed.

 When is a Redirect Necessary?